cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 For a product to hit the mark, it should have something that is extremely unique to it, some value that makes it stand out from the competition.
 For a résumé, I believe the first line of accomplishment should be something that no one else (or only a few people) has and is relevant for the role we are applying to.
-For example, if applying for an research and development (R&D) position in a machine learning (ML) field, and the applicant has won a [Kaggle competition](https://www.kaggle.com/competitions), then I would put that on top, because no one else has it (assuming there's only one winner).
+For example, if applying for a research and development (R&D) position in a machine learning (ML) field, and the applicant has won a [Kaggle competition](https://www.kaggle.com/competitions), then I would put that on top, because no one else has it (assuming there's only one winner).
 Again, the goal is to highlight distinct achievements and skills that set us apart from other candidates.
 Whether it's a particular project with many GitHub stars, a highly-cited research paper, or a particularly unusual skill, make sure to feature something that is exclusive and reflects a unique professional identity.
 This distinctive element is what will grab the attention of potential employers and make  a résumé memorable.